rafaelgieschke/bwlp-vue-frontend/README.md

 [Old Repo (Khoding, Archived) in case we need info](https://github.com/Khoding/bwlp-frontend)

-## Info
+## Tools used

 This app uses [Vue.js](https://vuejs.org), [Vite](https://vite.dev) and [Beer CSS](https://www.beercss.com)

-- Vue is Vue
-- Vite is Vite
-- and Beer CSS is a [Material UI](https://m3.material.io) CSS Library, it allows for quick Material designing, and it supports [Material You](https://m3.material.io/blog/announcing-material-you) customisation (theming color based off images and stuff like that, it's pointless, but cool for the user)
+- Beer CSS is a [Material UI](https://m3.material.io) CSS Library, it allows for quick Material designing, and it supports [Material You](https://m3.material.io/blog/announcing-material-you) customisation (theming color based off images and stuff like that, it's pointless, but cool for the user)
 - The icons can be found at [Google Fonts](https://fonts.google.com/icons)

 ## Development rules (to keep the project clean)